-Rumoured to be available only for enterprises or business versions of Windows 10, the new Windows defender will harness AI to detect and remove malware before it has a chance to get into your network or system.
+An upgrade to Windows Defender will be built in to the enterprise or business versions of Windows 10, and will harness AI to detect and remove malware before it has a chance to get into your network or system.

 Perhaps not the most revolutionary update, but it's the first time in years that the Command Prompt is getting a makeover.
 Microsoft is giving it a new scheme which will make it much easier to see certain colours on modern LCD monitors.

 For some time now Microsoft has put its weight behind its Hololens platform for mixed reality.
 Now, the Windows 10 update will make systems ready for integration with Hololens and the new generation of mixed-reality headsets.

 Microsoft has also launched Windows 10 Pro for workstations within its Creators update.
 This, as the name may suggest, is a new version of Windows 10 Pro specifically designed for workstations.

 Microsoft says that this Pro edition will provide 'unique support for server grade PC hardware and is designed to meet demanding needs of mission critical and compute intensive workloads'.

 Features include: resilient file system, persistent memory, faster file sharing and expanded hardware support.

 The Windows 10 Fall creators Update is free for all those already running Windows 10.
 For those wanting to upgrade to Windows 10, Windows 10 Home costs £119.99 and Windows 10 Pro costs £219.99, both of which can be bought at Microsoft's online store.